pientaa/lb-simulator/README.md

 ```
 #### Tasks distribution

-Tasks are drawn from gamma distribution, but to be precise - as far as `shape` parameter is scalar -  it's Erlang distribution, which mean and standard deviation can be calulated with following equations:
+Tasks are drawn from gamma distribution, but to be precise - as far as `shape` parameter is scalar -  it's Erlang distribution, whose mean and standard deviation can be calulated with following equations:

  &mu; = &alpha; * &beta;
  &sigma; =  &beta; * √&alpha;